 For each snapshot, the ranking of the Specialist in the order book of the bond with respect to the best ranked Specialist, both for the bid and ask sides, is recorded with the attached quoted quantity.
-To calculate the indicator, those snapshots, both on the bid and ask sides, that reveal buy and/or sale price proposals associated with (visible) quantities that are equal to at least 5 million euros, will be considered, with the exception of the nominal BTPs with a maturity longer than 10 years and the whole BTP€i segment, where all proposals are evaluated.
-For each bond and for each market day the weighted average of quoted quantities is calculated, weighting these quantities with coefficients that are decreasing in the position of the attached quotes in the order book with respect to the best price and a further coefficient equal to 0,5 to any hidden quoted quantity.
+To calculate the indicator, those snapshots, both on the bid and ask sides, that reveal buy and/or sale price proposals associated with (visible) quantities that are equal to at least 5 million euros, will be considered, with the exception of the nominal BTPs and Green BTPS with a maturity longer than 10 years and the whole BTP linker segment (BTP Italia and BTP€i), where all proposals are evaluated.
+For each bond and for each market day the weighted average of quoted quantities is calculated, weighting these quantities with coefficients that are decreasing in the position of the attached quotes in the order book with respect to the best price, while the hidden quoted quantity will be weighted with a coefficient equal to 0.
 The higher is the position of a quote, the higher is the weight applied to the attached quantity.
 Therefore, higher DCI values, which represent an overall higher average quoted quantity, denote a better performance.